chikamichi/logg/README.md

 ## Custom loggers

 Usually, logging engines provide you with a bunch of "log levels", such as FATAL, ERROR, WARNING, NOTICE.
 Logg does not enforce such a convention and rather let you define your own, if required, but does not enforce you to do so.
-More generally, one may create custom loggers using `Logg::Core#as`:
+More generally, one may create custom loggers using `Logg::Dispatcher#as`:

     class Foo
       include Logg::Machine